mattstates/jqtr/readme.md

 * Show an indication when a total time column has tasks that don't have an estimate
 * Add the ability to write and run unit tests (Jest)
 * Fixed rounding issue in printHoursPretty fn'

+*2.0.0*

+* Convert app from jQuery plugin-based front end to React